 Anti Social Behaviour

-If you are experiencing problems with anti-social behaviour, or other community safety issues you can contact Breckland Council on 01362 656870 or call the non-emergency number 101.
+If you are experiencing problems with anti-social behaviour or other community safety issues, you can contact Breckland Council on 01362 656870 or call the Police non-emergency number 101.
 In an emergency always call 999.

 What is anti-social behaviour?

-Anti-social behaviour covers a wide range of unacceptable activity that causes harm to an individual, to their community or to their environment.
-This could be an action by someone else that leaves you feeling alarmed, harassed or distressed.
+Anti-social behaviour covers a range of unacceptable activity that causes harm to an individual, to their community or to their environment.
+This could be an action that leaves you feeling alarmed, harassed or distressed.
 It also includes fear of crime or concern for public safety, public disorder or public nuisance.

 Examples of anti-social behaviour may include: